Sephirothbahamut/Accio-Niffler/Documentation/Game_Design_document.md

 #### Wands

-The wand is the most important tool in a wizard's life: inner magical power is channeled through it and, by precise and swift movements, cast any kind of spell.
-Each wand is made of wood and contain an enchanted core, a special material usually coming from magical creatures.
+The wand is the most important tool in a wizard's life: inner magical power is channeled through it and it can cast any kind of spell.
+Each wand is made of wood and contains an enchanted core, a special material usually coming from magical creatures.

 ![](Pictures/Gameplay/Items/Wand_items.jpg)

-There are several types of wand wood and cores, which will alter and enhance the capabilities of the wielder accordingly.
+There are several types of wand wood and cores, which will alter and enhance the capabilities of the wielder.

 ##### Wood